 An interim authorization may be renewed only once.
 Upon successful completion of the content exam(s), an applicant may then apply for an initial license.

-*One caveat: A handful of interim authorizations have been issued in response to renewal applications from holders of expired Colorado Initial Teacher License holders with elementary and/or special education generalist endorsements.
+*One caveat: A handful of interim authorizations have been issued in response to renewal applications from holders of expired Colorado Initial Teacher Licenses with elementary and/or special education generalist endorsements.
 In each of these cases, the teacher had not taken or passed the requisite content exams for the endorsement area(s) and had let the license lapse.
-State statute allows for the renewal of expired initial licenses, yet stipulates that the applicant meet the expectations established for the endorsement area(s) – in this case, passage of the board-approved content exams for elementary and special education.
+State statute allows for the renewal of expired initial licenses, yet stipulates that the applicant must meet the expectations established for the endorsement area(s) – in this case, passage of the state board-approved content exams for elementary and/or special education.